-This survey introduces principles of course the communication in the areas of interpersonal, intercultural, small group, organizational, public speaking, and mass and social media.
+This survey course introduces the principles of communication in the areas of interpersonal, intercultural, small group, organizational, public speaking, and mass and social media.

 2 hrs. lecture, 1 hr.
 Lab.

 COMM 1130: Public Speaking.
 (3)

 This course introduces the theory and fundamental principles of public speaking, emphasizing audience analysis, reasoning, the use of evidence, and effective delivery.
 Students will study principles of communication theory and rhetoric and apply them in the analysis, preparation and presentation of speeches, including informative, persuasive, and impromptu speeches.